ruanyf/loppo/docs/template-variables.md

-# Option Object
+# Template variables

-You could use some template variables in your template.
+Loppo provides some template variables used in templates.

+They could be divided into two categories: site variables and page variables.

+## Site variables

+The site variables are the same within the whole site.

 - site
 - dir
 - chapters
 - loppo_version
-- current_path
-- page_title
-- content
-- previous_page_object
-- previous_page
-- option.next_page_object
-- next_page
-- relative_root_path
-- build_time
-- breadcrumbOrigin
-- breadcrumb
-- chapterList
-- toc

-The following are details.

-## Global Attributes

 ### option.site